mapalokalala2/todo-app-mapalo/README.md

 - **Load tasks from a file:** Through the use of the fstream library, it reads the data in the file, and tranfers it to a vector where it is then manipuleted through out the program.
 - **User-friendly menu-based interface:** It provides a clean and user-friendly menu-based interface for navigation through the program
 - **Input handleing:** The program inludes input validation to handle out of rang or nun numerical input choices through out the program.
+- **User Name Functionallity:** The program allows the user to enter there name if they are a new user and saves it. it then displays there name every time they open the application
 * **
 ## TEACHNOLOGIES USED ⛏️
 * **Primary Language:** c++